Echo (computing): Terminological confusion: echo is not duplex

 A displayed 'echo' is independent of 'duplex' (or any) telecommunications transmission protocol.
 Probably from technical ignorance, "half-duplex" and "full-duplex" are used as slang for 'local echo' (a/k/a echo on) and 'remote echo', respectively, as typically they accompany one another.
 Strictly incorrect, this causes confusion (see duplex).
 Typically 'local echo' accompanies half-duplex transmission, which effectively doubles channel bandwidth by not repeating (echoing) data back from its destination (remote), as is reserved-for with 'full duplex' (which has only half of the bandwidth of 'half duplex').
 Half-duplex can be set to 'echo off' for no echo at all.

 One example of 'local echo' used together with 'remote echo' (requires full-duplex) is for error checking pairs of data characters or chunks (echoplex) ensuring their duplicity (or else its just an extraneous annoyance).

-Similarly, for another example, in the case of the TELNET communications protocol a local echo protocol operates on top of a full-duplex underlying protocol.
+Similarly, for another example, in the case of the TELNET communications protocol local echo operates on top of a full-duplex underlying protocol.
 The TCP connection over which the TELNET protocol is layered provides a full-duplex connection, with no echo, across which data may be sent in either direction simultaneously.
 Whereas the Network Virtual Terminal that the TELNET protocol itself incorporates is a half-duplex device with (by default) local echo.